JuanMaLR/BEDUMovilAppJunAug21Team14/README.md

 Git usage:
 - Please create an individual brand with your name for you to work in the project.
 - Don't commit changes to master until they have been reviewed by all team members through a pull request.

+General information:
+- Two projects are found in this folder.
+  - AmazonClone is the first implementation.
+This is DEPRECATED.
+  - AmazonCloneFinal is the last implementation (optimized for coroutines usage).